Technologicat/mcpyrate/README.md

     return tree
 ```

 This way any invalid, stray mentions of the magic variable `it` trigger an error at macro expansion time.
+(It's not quite [`syntax-parameterize`](https://docs.racket-lang.org/reference/stxparam.html), but it'll do for Python.)

 If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible.
 See below how to temporarily run a second expander with different bindings (from which you can omit everything but `it`).

-### Walk an AST

-To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpyrate.walker.Walker`](walker.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
-If you need a walker that can temporarily change state while in a given subtree, maybe look here.

-### Get the source of an AST

-`mcpyrate.unparse` is a function that converts an AST back into Python source code.

-Because the code is backconverted from the AST representation, the result may differ in minute details of surface syntax, such as parenthesization, whitespace, and the exact source code representation of string literals.

-### Expand macros
+### Expand macros inside-out

 Use the named parameter `expander` to access the macro expander.
 This is useful for making inner macro invocations expand first.